goktugcy/RediSync/README.md

 - Bypass with header `X-Bypass-Cache: 1`.
 - JSON responses (status 200) are cached by default for 300s.

+HTTP semantics in Laravel middleware:

+- GET/HEAD cache with `X-RediSync-Cache` (HIT/MISS) and `Age` on hits.
+- `If-None-Match` supported; returns `304 Not Modified` when matching the stored ETag (computed if absent).
+- Respects `Cache-Control: no-store` on requests and `no-store`/`private` on responses (won't store).
+- Requests containing `Authorization` or cookies bypass the cache for safety.

 ### Write-through in Laravel